vasconcel/vasconcel/README.md

 ## About
-Undergraduate Information Technology student at UFCA, with academic interest in Blockchain.
+Undergraduate Information Technology student at Federal University of Cariri.

 ## Expertise